Gleaming new tower will replace an aging building

 For babies needing more intensive care, our existing level III NICU can provide care for babies born as early as 26 weeks.
-All of our NICU facilities are staffed by expert doctors from Seattle Children's and our own experienced and dedicated nurses.
+All of our NICU facilities are staffed by expert doctors and experienced and dedicated nurses.

 Bed Rest Rooms

 In some cases, women at high risk of pre-term birth need medically supervised bed rest.
 The Childbirth Center will include a dedicated area for these moms, keeping labor and delivery rooms free and providing a peaceful environment with the amenities needed for a longer hospital stay.

 Space for Family

 The days of dad in the waiting room with cigars are over.
 Not only do dads participate in the birth process, many other family members do as well.
 In the new Childbirth Center, the labor and delivery rooms and the mom and baby rooms have plenty of space for family and friends to visit, and they are welcome any time.
 In fact, the space in all of the East Tower rooms has been designed in thirds: one-third for the patient, one-third for the doctors and nurses, and one-third for family.

 The fourth and fifth floors of the East Tower will house rooms for heart, cancer, and orthopedic patients.
 Because the East Tower will connect with the current South Tower, each of these care units will be located together on a single floor, connecting physicians, nurses, and care technology with the patients in a far more efficient way.

 In addition, patient rooms in the new East Tower have been designed in a "neighborhood of care" configuration that places staff, equipment and supplies close to every room.
 Nurses will be able to see every patient assigned to them from the nursing station, rather than having to walk down a hallway to each patient's room to check on them.